aebarros/aebarros/_posts/2017-03-29-ExampleMapApp.md

 ### Server

-Next let's take a look at the server side of the script:
+Now let's take a look at the server side of the script:

 ```R
 server <- function(input, output, session) {